-Anyone close to establishing roots in Singapore as a permanent resident should make it a point to pay attention to our beautiful little island at dusk at least once.
+Anyone close to establishing roots in this nation as a permanent resident should make it a point to pay attention to our beautiful little island at dusk at least once.
 Not only does our city truly come alive at night, but few sights here are quite as spectacular as views of the local sunset.
 Make an appointment for some self-reflection at around 6.50pm as you revel in the contrasting colours of the evening sky, with the sun disappearing into the distant horizon.
 Or if you prefer, bring your loved ones along as well!

 Westernmost End Of Changi Boardwalk